theriley106/mitm-keylogger/README.md

-# mitm-proxy
-Using a MITM proxy to add a browser-based keylogger to devices on your local network

 # How does it work?

-This works by injecting the following Javascript code into every request that takes place on the network.
+This works by injecting the following Javascript code into requests that take place on your local network.

 <p align="center">
 <img width=700px src ="static/code.png">